 Edvest is Wisconsin’s 529 college savings plan.
 Edvest funds can be used at accredited colleges, universities, technical colleges, and professional schools in the United States — even certain colleges abroad.

-Edvest can enable your savings to grow free from federal and state income tax on any earnings.
-Your contributions to Edvest may reduce Wisconsin taxable income up to a maximum of $3,140 per beneficiary for each tax year ($1,570 for divorced parents of a beneficiary).
+Edvest can enable your savings to grow free from federal and state income tax on any earnings and contributions may be eligible for a deduction from Wisconsin state taxable income up to a certain amount.

 There is no federal or state income tax on withdrawals if the money is used for qualified educational expenses, such as tuition, fees, books, and certain room and board.
 If your child does not go to college, you can transfer the funds to another eligible family member and preserve the tax benefits.
 Should you need to withdraw the money yourself, you may so long as you pay the regular income tax plus a 10% Federal penalty on any earnings.
 Unlike many other education savings programs, 529 College Savings Plans allow for participation regardless of income.
 Maximum contributions are typically higher than other savings options.